-With MIDIGrade you can take control of DaVinci Resolve using four different hardware options: Midi Fighter Twister 1 by DJ Techtools, X-Touch Mini 1 by Behringer, your keyboard, or keyboard+mouse 2.
+With MIDIGrade you can take control of DaVinci Resolve using four different hardware options: Midi Fighter Twister 1 by DJ Techtools, X-Touch Mini 1 by Behringer, your keyboard, or Xbox/PlayStation gamepad.

 MIDIGrade was first released in 2016.
 Now in its 4th major release, it includes a whopping 204 different DaVinci Resolve functions for you to access with ease!

-1 Midi Fighter Twister and X-Touch Mini are sold separately.
+1 Midi Fighter Twister and X-Touch Mini sold separately.